Light Axinos from Freeze-in: production processes, phase space distributions, and Ly-$\alpha$ forest constraints: Model of the axino with R-parity violation

 where $\theta$ is the superspace coordinate and ${\cal F}_{A}$ is the $F$-term of the axion superfield.
 One obtains an effective superpotential,

 where $\epsilon_{i} = \mu_{i}' / \mu$, $c_{H} = 2$, and $c_{p} = 3$.
-The approximation in the second line is valid for fermion masses and mixings.
-From this superpotential, one can easily find the mixing angle between axino and active neutrino, which is given by
+The approximation in the second line is valid for evaluating fermion masses and mixings.
+From this superpotential, one can easily find the mixing angle between the axino and active neutrinos, which is given by

-where we have assumed that a sizable bRPV exists in only the third generation, {\it i.e.}, only $\epsilon_{3}$ is relevant and others are negligible.
+where we assume that a sizable bRPV exists in only the third generation, {\it i.e.}, only $\epsilon_{3}$ is relevant and others are negligible.
 We also simply write $\epsilon_{3} = \epsilon$.
-One can easily find a proper axino-neutrino mixing, $\sin^{2} 2 \theta \sim 10^{-10}$, which explains the $3.5 \keV$ line excess as in the case of sterile neutrino. \footnote{It is also noted that sneutrino obtains a non-zero VEV due to the bRPV scalar potential $-\mathcal L_{\rm RPV} = B_{i} {\tilde L}_{i} H_{u} + m_{L_{i} H_{d}}^{2} \tilde L_{i} H_{d}^{\dagger} + \rm{h.c.}$.
-This induces a mixing between neutrinos and gauginos, mediating axino decay via the axino-photino-photon effective operator~\cite{Kim:2001sh, Chun:2006ss, Endo:2013si, Kong:2014gea, Choi:2014tva}.
-We ignore this contribution to axino decay by assuming that the sneutrino VEV is sufficiently small (this is achievable by, {\it e.g.}, raising the sneutrino mass).}
+One can easily find the proper axino-neutrino mixing, $\sin^{2} 2 \theta \sim 10^{-10}$, which explains the $3.5 \keV$ line excess as in the case of sterile neutrino DM. \footnote{It is also noted that the sneutrino obtains a non-zero vacuum expectation value (VEV) $\langle {\tilde \nu} \rangle$ due to the bRPV scalar potential $- {\cal L}_{\rm RPV} = B_{i} {\tilde L}_{i} H_{u} + m_{L_{i} H_{d}}^{2} \tilde L_{i} H_{d}^{\dagger} + {\rm h.c.}$ This induces mixings between the neutrinos and gauginos, mediating axino decay via the axino-photino-photon effective operator~\cite{Kim:2001sh, Chun:2006ss, Endo:2013si, Kong:2014gea, Choi:2014tva}, as well as lepton-flavor violation processes and neutrino masses.
+Among them, neutrino masses impose the most stringent bound ($\langle {\tilde \nu} \rangle/v \lesssim 10^{-7}$ for the gaugino masses of $O(100)$\,GeV)~\cite{Barbier:2004ez}.
+This bound is avoided by assuming that the sneutrino VEV is sufficiently small (this is achievable by, {\it e.g.}, raising the sneutrino mass).}